+---------------------------------------------------+

 to disengage, force boredom by throwing your phone across the room and staring at the wall. in most cases (notably, not high-stress tasks) your brain will choose the work over the lack of stimulation.

-to engage, the key is associating a sensory thing with work. once a sense is engaged, it's not in the background distracting you from what you want to do. most people do this with music: a genre, a playlist, or a song. something like lofi would be a genre. you can make a playlist of songs (or find one on youtube, search "procrastination playlist") that you ONLY listen to when doing work to permanently build that association. or you can listen to one song/track, like this, on loop until it becomes background noise.
+to engage, the key is associating a sensory input with work. once a sense is engaged, it's not in the background distracting you from what you want to do. most people do this with music: a genre, a playlist, or a song. something like lofi would be a genre. you can make a playlist of songs (or find one on youtube, search "procrastination playlist") that you ONLY listen to when doing work to permanently build that association. or you can listen to one song/track, like this, on loop until it becomes background noise.

-another great tip is "coworking" streamers on twitch. when you and the streamer are doing the work at the same time it feels much less intimidating. the 3 people in chat will hold you accountable, the twitch bot will make completion feel more rewarding, and becoming part of a small community makes it easier to rebuild your discipline skills in addition to its psychological benefits.
+another suggesion is "coworking" streamers on twitch. when you and the streamer are doing the work at the same time it feels much less intimidating. the 3 people in chat will hold you accountable, the twitch bot will make completion feel more rewarding, and becoming part of a small community makes it easier to rebuild your discipline skills in addition to its psychological benefits.